cbarnson/batch/README.md

 # Batch
 > Scripts for Windows CLI

-TODO: Give a brief description of this project.
+This is a collection of batch programs (`.bat`, `.cmd`) you can use on Windows for the command-line-inclined.

 ## Installing / Getting started